NOAA-EMC/UPP/docs/Running.rst

 Upon a successful run, UPP will generate output files for each forecast hour in the **/postprd** directory.

-If the run did not complete successfully, a log file in the **/postprd** directory called :bolditalic:`upp.fhhh.out` where :bolditalic:`"hhh"` is the forecast hour, may be consulted for further information.
+When executed with the provided run script, UPP provides log files in the post-processor working directory named :bolditalic:`upp.fHHH.out`, where :bolditalic:`HHH` is the forecast hour.
+These log files may be consulted for further run-time information in the event of an error.

 .. note::
    FV3 output is on a Guassian grid.
 To interpolate to a lat/lon or other projection, use wgrib2 (see